wudanyang6/obsidian-things3-today/README.md

 ## Introduction

-The Things3 Today Plugin allows you to view and manage your today's tasks from the Things3 app directly within an Obsidian pane.
+The Things3 Today Plugin allows you to view and manage your today's tasks from the `Things3 App` directly within an Obsidian pane.
 This plugin is designed to help you seamlessly integrate task management with your note-taking workflow in Obsidian.

 ## Features